how to make a living will without a lawyer how to make a living will without a lawyer

 Importance of Clear Instructions

-Clear, precise language in a living will minimizes confusion and disputes among family members and healthcare providers.
+Clear, precise language in a living will minimize confusion and disputes among family members and healthcare providers.
 Specificity helps in honoring the individual’s true wishes accurately.
 For example, instead of saying “no extreme measures,” indicate “decline mechanical ventilation if prognosis indicates no likelihood of recovery.”

 Updating a Living Will